scowan1995/MultiAgentAI/README.md

 Data
 -------------

-* data folder should be called /data in order to be ignored by gitignore
+* data folder should be called "Data" and placed inside the folder "MultiAgentAI" in order to be ignored by gitignore

 code structure